albertored11/bsptab/README.md

 ### TODO

-* [ ] Somehow fix a bug that makes the tab order to mess up when detaching a window.
+* [x] Somehow fix a bug that makes the tab order to mess up when detaching a window.
+* [ ] When detaching a window, focus next tab to detached (prev tab if it was the last one).